ilhamtubagus/hackerrank-solutions/problem-solving/Between Two Sets/README.md

 36 = 1, 2, 3, 4, **6**, 9, **12**, 18, 36

-Final step is to count how many numbers that are the appear at every element of first multiple of the first array and factors of the second array, which is 2 numbers (6 and 12)
+Final step is to count how many numbers that are appeared at every element of first multiple of the first array and factors of the second array, which is 2 numbers (6 and 12)

 lets take a look at test case#2. a = [2, 4]